Education Article: Teaching Strategies to Encourage Elementary Math Review

 And since I wanted my students to think of this not as "review time" but as a fun activity with math, I told my class we have 10 little quickies to finish.

-Regardless of how you approach the math recall opportunities, keep in mind how vital it is to create an activity that is engaging and inspires the students to actually want to do it.
-Not only will you create a more positive learning atmosphere, your students will gain more from the experience and begin recalling math knowledge with automaticity.
+Regardless of how you approach the math review time, keep in mind how vital it is to create an activity that is engaging and inspires the students to actually want to do it.
+Not only will you create a more positive learning atmosphere in your classroom but your students will gain more from the experience and begin recalling math knowledge on an automatistic level.

 ---

-Gregory L. Gomez, M. Ed, has been teaching 5th grade in the Los Angeles Unified School District for 12 years.
-He created 10Quickies.com to help teachers and parents provide children with a fun and creative way to review grade level math standards and concepts.
-Get valuable teaching strategies and teaching tips along with FREE math worksheets samples to download.
+Gregory L. Gomez, M. Ed, has been teaching 5th grade in the Los Angeles Unified School District for 16 years.
+He created 10Quickies.com to help teachers and parents provide children in grades 2-5 with a fun and inspirational way to review math standards and concepts.
+Get valuable teaching strategies along with 4 FREE math worksheets to download just for stopping by.

 math review worksheets

-We hope you found this article informative and that you will be able to take some of these ideas and incorporate them into your classroom.
-We invite you to take a moment to download two FREE math review worksheets that students have found exciting and inspirational.
-These aren't the typical worksheets that you've seen before, so don't be surprised if you find your students begging for more!
+We hope you found this article informative and that you'll be able to take some of the ideas and incorporate them into your classroom.
+We invite you to take a moment to download four FREE math review worksheets that students have found to be fun and exciting.
+These aren't the typical worksheets that you've seen before, so don't be surprised if you find your students begging for more 10 QUICKIES!

 math review worksheets